-I want to thank you for being part of the National Health and Aging Trends Study (NHATS) this past year.
-NHATS is the only national study that will provide information about the daily experiences of older Americans and how they manage changes in their lives as they age.
+Thank you again for being part of the National Health and Aging Trends Study (NHATS) this year.
+Your continued participation in NHATS is so important.
+The information you provide us each year is the only way we have the information we need to learn from you about the daily experiences of older Americans and how to manage the changes that occur with aging.

-Thanks to you and the others like you who joined us in this important new research study, our first year was a resounding success.
-It is only through research studies like NHATS that we will learn how to improve life for all of us as we get older.
+Thanks to you and the others like you who joined us for the third year of this research study, it was again a resounding success.
+NHATS is already helping us learn how to improve life for all of us as we get older, and we will continue to share what we are learning with you.

-Later this year your interviewer will call to make an appointment to see you again.
-We thank you very much for your time and effort in working with your interviewer to make this study successful.
+Beginning in July 2014, a Westat interviewer will call you again to schedule an appointment for the fourth interview.
+We thank you very much for giving us your time and effort and for working with your interviewer to make this study so successful.